Dubioza kolektiv

-Dubioza kolektiv (also known simply as Dubioza) is a Bosnian avant-garde dub rock group known for their crossover style that incorporates elements of hip hop, dub, ska, reggae, rock, punk, electronic music, and Balkan music, and for their socially and politically conscious songwriting with lyrics in multiple languages.
+Dubioza kolektiv (also known simply as Dubioza) is a Bosnian avant-garde dub rock group known for their crossover style that incorporates elements of hip hop, ska, reggae/dub, rock, punk, electronic music, and Balkan music, and for their socially and politically conscious songwriting with lyrics in multiple languages.
 In 2015, Dubioza kolektiv was referred to as the most popular Bosnian musical act.

 History

 Dubioza kolektiv was formed in 2003 by Brano Jakubović, Vedran Mujagić, Almir Hasanbegović and Adis Zvekić with the merger of two musical groups, Ornament and Gluho doba.
 The band originates from Sarajevo and Zenica.
 Dubioza kolektiv initially also featured a female vocal, but the singer, Adisa Zvekić, eventually left the group to pursue a solo career.
 The group's performances have been multilingual (Bosnian and English) ever since the band's inception.

 Singer Adis Zvekić stated that he first set up a band that served as a forerunner for Dubioza in 1993, when he was 13 years old.
 Due to the Bosnian War, there was no electricity; the band used to meet in the evenings and have jam sessions in the dark.
 All band members declare themselves to have had a working-class background, being the children of workers and peasants.

 Though the group considered contending to represent Bosnia in the Eurovision Song Contest, they eventually decided against the idea as they would have to sign a contract obligating them to refrain from making any political statements.
-Instead, they recorded and released a highly critical and political song; Euro song.
+Instead, they recorded and released a highly critical and political song; "Euro song".